bacasss/macropad/README.md

 here it is in 3D:
 ![macropad](images/pcb_3d.png)

-final update, heres an image of the assembly with a translucent top plate:
+final (apparently not) update, heres an image of the assembly with a translucent top plate:
 ![macropad](images/translucentlatest.png)